-Table 13: Menu Icons
+Table 14: Menu Icons

-Menu Icon Description 8 8 Main Menu Items/Context Sensitive Menu It is assigned to Menu when the main menu items/context-sensitive menu are active. ℧ Messages Send status messages.
+Menu Icon Description 8 8 Main Menu Items/Context Sensitive Menu It is assigned to Menu when the main menu items/context-sensitive menu are active. ៜ Messages Send status messages.
 Send text messages (free text or according to user defined or predefined templates).
-Received messages in Inbox .
+Received messages in Inbox.
 Contacts Add, search, edit, or erase entries in the contact list.
 8 Bluetooth Allows you to manage Bluetooth settings.
-0 Browser Starts the WAP browser. ñ Security Lets you turn on/off and verify security features, and change passwords.
+0 Browser Starts the WAP browser.

-Menu Icon Description e Setup Allows you to customize your radio. વ Group Setup Contains additional menu items for Scanning Talkgroups features.
-Favorites Contains shortcuts to frequently used talkgroups and contact numbers.
-1 My Info Displays information about your radio and its numbers.
-(Recent Calls Contains a list of recent calls. & RUI Allows you to log in and log out of the radio.
-Networks Allows you to select a network.
-28 Location Displays location of your radio.
-Packet Data Allows you to send data from your radio to other devices. - Crypto Menu Allows you to manage SIM Card End-to-End Encryption.
+Menu Icon Description ñ Security Lets you turn on/off and verify security features, and change passwords. e Setup Allows you to customize your radio. 둮 Group Setup Contains additional menu items for Scanning Talkgroups features.
+Favorites Contains shortcuts to frequently used talkgroups and contact numbers. a My Info Displays information about your radio and its numbers.
+Recent Calls Contains a list of recent calls.
+Shortcuts Allows you to view and manage shortcuts to menu items.
+R RUI Allows you to log in and log out of the radio. ( ) Networks Allows you to select a network.
+8 Location Displays location of your radio.
+Packet Data Allows you to send data from your radio to other devices.
 2 2 Services Allows you to manage Broadcast, Assistance, and Disaster Calls.
-9 Indoor Location Allows you to enable or disable Indoor Location.
+P Indoor Location Allows you to enable or disable Indoor Location.